Kiriakos41/DIPAE-APK/README.md

 - Fixed Language problems in the main page
 - Added Page to see the announcements exclusively from each professor
 - UI improvements in the main page
-- Added option in every announcement to redirect you to the full post on the official site
+- You can now tap the announcement to read the full post and also click a button to readed on the official site
 ------------------------------------------------------
 In the future updates students can expect the following features:
 - Personalized Feed: Get the announcements you most care about, by following professors